thebadsektor/se2024-capistrano-sabio/README.md

-# SD-3101 [Point of Sale and Inventory Management System]
+use# SD-3101 [Point of Sale and Inventory Management System]

 ![Project Banner](screenshots/image.jpg)